pablo-abc/felte/packages/site/src/markdown/docs/latest/element/en/transformations.md

 ### TypeScript

 TypeScript users should keep in mind that when using a `transform` function, the types of Felte become looser. `setFields` and `setData` will accept any value expecting you to transform your data into the appropriate shape in your `transform` function.
-This also means that `initialValues` will have a type of `unknown` and and the type of your `data` can no longer be inferred from it.
+This also means that `initialValues` will have a type of `unknown` and the type of your `data` can no longer be inferred from it.